What Is Agribusiness?

 Finally, the Archer Daniels Midland Company, or ADM, processes oilseeds like canola and soy, processes corn into ingredients such as corn syrup, dextrose, and starch, and transports crops both nationally and internationally.

-The term agribusiness generally isn't used to refer to actual farms, although Smithfield Foods Inc., the largest U.S. producer of pork, owns and runs its own farms.
+The term agribusiness generally isn't used to refer to actual farms, although Smithfield Foods Inc., the largest U.S. producer of pork, owns and runs its farms.
 Smithfield is owned by Chinese company WH Group (formerly Shuanghui International), which now is the largest pork producer in the world and the largest meat producer in China.

 It's possible to major in agribusiness in a variety of different colleges and universities across the U.S., ranging from Cornell University in Ithaca, N.Y., to Iowa State University.
 Degrees focus on the economics of farm management and the science of agricultural management.

-Agribusiness vs. Organic Farming
+Agribusiness Versus Organic Farming

 In the United States, you'll normally hear the term agribusiness used in contrast to organic agricultural businesses.
 For example, many people when talking about large-scale commercial agricultural operations will use the term agribusiness, but you won't hear the term used in relation to small-scale, organic farms.

-In fact, small family farms, smaller organic agriculture companies, and organic farmers often feel they have to compete with giant agribusiness companies when looking to gain a place in the agricultural marketplace.
+Small family farms, smaller organic agriculture companies, and organic farmers often feel they have to compete with giant agribusiness companies when looking to gain a place in the agricultural marketplace.
 There's a persistent feeling among family farmers that they're an endangered species, due to the encroachment of agribusiness and corporate farms.

 However, small organic farms often use agribusiness products like John Deere tractors.
-In addition, small organic farms aren't necessarily competing with larger, corporate-owned farms for the same market.
+Also, small organic farms aren't necessarily competing with larger, corporate-owned farms for the same market.
 For example, a customer who prefers to buy pastured pork (perhaps because it's humanely produced and because it has a higher level of beneficial nutrients) is unlikely to view conventionally produced, store-bought pork as an acceptable substitute.